MarkhamShofner/masters/data-structures/course-notes.md

   - Merge sort merges the two sorted partitions into a single list by repeatedly selecting the smallest element from either the left or right partition and adding that element to a temporary merged list.
 Once fully merged, the elements in the temporary merged list are copied back to the original list.
   - merge sort algorithm's runtime is O(N log N).
 Merge sort divides the input in half until a list of 1 element is reached, which requires log N partitioning levels.
 At each level, the algorithm does about N comparisons selecting and copying elements from the left and right partitions, yielding N * log N comparisons.
   - Merge sort requires O(N) additional memory elements for the temporary array of merged elements.
 For the final merge operation, the temporary list has the same number of elements as the input.
 Some sorting algorithms sort the list elements in place and require no additional memory, but are more complex to write and understand.
-  +;
+  - number of passes for a straight 2-way merge sort: ceiling(log2n) +;
 Radix sort,
   - sorting algorithm designed specifically for integers.
 The algorithm makes use of a concept called buckets.